A Search-Based Testing Approach for Deep Reinforcement Learning Agents: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a research grant from General Motors as well as the Canada Research Chair and Discovery Grant programs of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We express our gratitude to Haq \textit{et al.}~\cite{Haq2021} for generously sharing the implementation of their search algorithm, which greatly facilitated our study.

 \begin{IEEEbiography}[{ }]{Amirhossein Zolfagharian} is a member of Nanda Lab and is currently pursuing a PhD in the School of EECS, University of Ottawa.
 He gained valuable practical experience from his internship at General Motors' research and development lab in the United States.
-Throughout his academic career, he has been the recipient of several academic awards, including a PhD admission scholarship, an international doctoral scholarship from the University of Ottawa, and an honorable award for admission to the master's program in computer science at Amirkabir University of Technology in Iran.
+Throughout his academic career, he has been the recipient of several academic awards, including a PhD admission scholarship, an international doctoral scholarship from the University of Ottawa, and an honorable award for admission to the master's program in computer science at Amirkabir University of Technology.
 In 2017, he was ranked as the 4th-best student among all computer science students at Amirkabir University, placing him in the top 5\% of his class in GPA.
 His research interests primarily focus on machine learning, empirical software engineering, and testing and verification of RL-based systems.

 \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Manel Abdellatif} received her PhD in computer science from Polytechnique Montréal, Canada (2021).
 She is a faculty member at École de Technologie Supérieure, Canada.
 She was a postdoctoral fellow at the School of EECS, University of Ottawa (2022).
 She received her master's degree in Information Technology from École de Technologie Supérieure (2016) and earned her bachelor's degree from École Nationale d'Ingénieurs de Tunis (2013).
 She served as a program committee member and a reviewer in several journals and conferences.
 Her research interests include testing machine learning-based systems, service computing, and empirical software engineering. \end{IEEEbiography}